ipfabric/docs/docs/releases/known_issues/checkpoint.md

 To successfully discover a CheckPoint Gateway, correct role have to be assigned to a user.
-IPF requires role features set as read-only, except of “Virtual-System“ where read-write is needed (only if VSX firewalls are in your network, otherwise read-only is enough).
+IPF requires role features set as read-only, except of "Virtual-System" where read-write is needed (only if VSX firewalls are in your network, otherwise read-only is enough).

 ![](checkpoint/checkpoint_role.png)